tstromberg/sigstore-the-local-way/README.md

 ```

-Rekor will in-turn rely on both the OCI metadata, as well as Trillian and the MariaDB database we setup earlier to verify the certificate.
-Success looks like:
+With this invocation, cosign will check the OCI metadata and rekor.
+Rekor in-turn, will use Trillian and the MariaDB database we setup earlier to verify the certificate.
+Success looks like this:

 ```
 Verification for localhost:1338/demo/rekor-cli-e3df3bc7cfcbe584a2639931193267e9:latest --